 They stepped out of the tent and Hermione cast the spell to collapse it.
 Ron picked it up and she held open her bag and he set the tent inside.
 They looked at each other for a long moment.
 "Come on," he finally said and took her hand as they walked back to the cottage.

 Hermione barely slept that night.
 Every time she dozed off she'd be back on the floor of Malfoy Manor with Bellatrix shouting 'crucio!'
 Finally, at five-thirty she got up and took her beaded bag with her into the bathroom.
 The boys were planning on getting up at six, but she needed the extra time to do Bellatrix's outlandish hairstyle.
 She dressed carefully in the black clothes and boots.
 She didn't have any tights so she made due with knee socks, knowing the long skirt would hide her legs anyway.
 To complete the outfit, she pulled some of the old robes from Grimmauld Place out of her bag to wear as a cloak.
 As the final step, she pulled out the bottle of Polyjuice potion and the little glass vial where she kept the hair she'd found on her jumper.
 She took one last look at herself in the mirror.
 She could do this.
-She'd done it twice before.
-It didn't mean anymore to become Bellatrix than it had to become Harry.
+She'd done it before.
+It didn't mean anymore to become Bellatrix than it had to become Harry or Mafalda Hopkirk.
 She took a deep breath and dropped the hair into the potion.
 She watched it bubble for a moment before tilting it against her lips.
 The taste was revolting.
 It was even worse than when she'd accidentally swallowed the cat hair.
-Harry hadn't tasted so bad.
-Oddly though, the transformation wasn't nearly as painful as turning into a half cat or even into Harry, both of which had hurt quite a lot, but Bellatrix was another woman, and only a couple of inches shorter than Hermione.
+Harry hadn't tasted so bad and neither had Hopkirk.
+Like when she'd become Hopkirk, the transformation wasn't nearly as painful as turning into a half cat or even into Harry, both of which had hurt quite a lot, but Bellatrix was another woman, and only a couple of inches shorter than Hermione.
 The transformation was only slightly uncomfortable until she opened her eyes and looked in the mirror.
 She shook all over to see that monster's eyes looking back at her.
 She had to grip the sink basin and stood there for some time with her eyes closed trying to calm down and stop shaking.
 When she did, she averted her eyes from the mirror and walked out of the bathroom to meet Griphook, who was waiting for her in the parlor.
 Harry and Ron were already outside.